 If the person is unresponsive but breathing, it is crucial to position them in a way that ensures their safety:

-• Recovery Position: Gently roll the person onto their side, supporting their head and neck.
+Recovery Position: Gently roll the person onto their side, tilting their head gently back to support their head and neck.
 This position helps keep the airway clear and prevents choking in case of vomiting.
-Tilt the head gently back to help keep the person's airway open.

 9. Initiate Chest Compressions